wadholm/microblog/ansible/README.md

 Create a new ENV variable with the path to the password file, `ANSIBLE_VAULT_PASSWORD_FILE=<path-to-file>`.

 Can now use `ansible-vault decrypt` and `ansible-vault encrypt` without typing password.
+Once you have enrypted a file and want to update it, you can use the command `ansible-vault edit`.
+It will decrypt the file, open teh file and when you close the file it will encrypt the file again.

+##### Encrypted file on CircleCi

 To create the decryption file on **CircleCI**, add an env variable and `echo` its value into a `.txt` file.